caiocmello/sentiment-news-CAIS/README.md

 # sentiment-news-CAIS

-# what do we have ?
+# What do we have ?
 - Caio's news headline sentiment annotated dataset
   - No body sentiment
-# what do we want to do ?
+# What do we want to do ?

 ## Part 1
 ### Entities and Sentiment